-Figure 10. $IC{\tau}C{P}$ and the Relationship to the HVS 8
+Figure 10.
+IC_TC_P and the Relationship to the HVS 8

-Using ΔE{ITP} , we can compare a source and UNITY passthrough in a device (without LUT conversion) to verify no alteration of color has occurred.
+Using ΔE{ITP} , we can compare a source vs processed signals to verify no unintended alterations of color have occurred.
 Alteration could occur because of poor choices in mathematical precision, using the wrong matrix between YC_BC_R and RGB (and a number of other possible errors or quality choices).
 For instance, lower bit-rate codecs will have additional color accuracy errors in many cases.